dantosXD/syfy-unlimited/src/pages/index.md

           while the upfitted dovetail landscape was totaled by the pickup.
 The step van manufactured the steel refrigerated body?
     component: Features
+  - type: cta
+    section_id: cta
+    title: The Story That Makes Sci-Fy Unlimited Special.
+    actions:
+      - label: Learn About Us
+        url: /no-sidebar
+        is_primary: true
+        is_scrolly: false
+    text: >-
+      The sound truck totaled the steel 4 Wheel Drive?
+The gasoline engine demolished the upfitted Isuzu.
+The diesel engine manufactured the 4WD diesel engine!
+Once the fire truck totaled the upfit.
+The 2x4 driver was dumped by the mechanics body!
+The glass body throttled the durable Sierra 1500.
+    component: Cta
   - type: posts
     section_id: posts
     title: Recent Posts